yverek/dotfiles/README.md

 You can install all the software just running `bootstrap.py` file.

 With [stow](https://www.gnu.org/software/stow/), you can symlink all of the dotfiles into your $HOME directory.
-You can update your dotfiles with a `git pull` and everything still works!
+You can update your dotfiles with `git pull`!

 ## Details
  * CLI